Oculus Rift price drops by $200

 |496,000

-It doesn't take a VR researcher to see why buyers might be gravitating towards Sony, HTC, or Google instead of Facebook's Oculus:
+It doesn't take a VR researcher to see why buyers might be gravitating toward Sony, HTC, or Google instead of Facebook's Oculus:

 - HTC: Early reviews of the Oculus Rift adopted a "wait-and-see" tone, because the headset felt incomplete without the ability to walk around or grab things in a virtual world -- features that the HTC Vive, released days later, offered right away.
 (CNET, among other publications, rated the Vive higher.)
 Even when the Oculus Touch controllers arrived in December to add those features, they didn't offer the same freedom of motion.